 Dilworth’s friends were so incensed by Rizzo’s ongoing snubs that they decided the plaza needed a memorial to Dilworth.
 They raised $70,000 privately, (the first $20 was donated by Dilworth’s bootblack) and awarded the commission to artist Emlen Etting, who had his own history with Rizzo.
 When Rizzo was still a captain in the 1950s, he had broken up a party at Etting’s house.
 Etting responded by telling the press that Rizzo’s men “behaved like Cossacks.”
 Unsurprisingly, the project languished awaiting approvals from various City agencies.
 Its dedication ceremony didn’t take place until 1982–a full five years after it was first proposed.

-Yet Dilworth could look like a pleasant, functional urban space on a sunny day when the fountains were in working order and office workers eating their lunches.
+Yet Dilworth could look like a pleasant, functional urban space on a sunny day when the fountains were in working order and the plaza was dotted with office workers eating their lunches.
 The problem was that scenes like that didn’t happen very frequently.
 As often as not, there was the stench of urine, broken escalators, dank corridors and fast food wrappers blowing in the wind.

 Photo gallery by Rob Lybeck